daren-thomas/daren-thomas.github.io/_posts/2019-05-15-installing-cea-on-windows-part-1.md

 ---
 layout: post
-title: How to install the CityEnergyAnalyst (CEA) on Windows - part 1
+title: How to install the CEA on Windows - part 1
 ---

 Up until very recently, the official guide to installing the CEA on Windows involved a bunch of [arcane steps](https://city-energy-analyst.readthedocs.io/en/latest/installation-on-windows-manual.html) that sometimes tripped up new (and experienced) users.
 So we set out to come up with a better solution: